cloudcell/sdf/README.md

-sdf: shell script based distributed processing
+sdf*: shell script based distributed processing
 ==============================================

 This set of scripts runs any number of "scrip jobs" on any number of computers